-SMALL BUSINESS MANAGEMENT (ASSOCIATE DEGREE) (Schoolcraft program code # AAS.00011)
+SMALL BUSINESS MANAGEMENT (ASSOCIATE DEGREE)

-The Small Business Management Curriculum offers a wellbalanced program of liberal arts courses, general business subjects, electives and the necessary training to meet the challenge of today's highly competitive business world.
+The Small Business Management Curriculum offers a well-balanced program of liberal arts courses, general business subjects, electives and the necessary training to meet the challenge of today's highly competitive business world.
 The Small Business Management curriculum is designed for those who already own and operate a small business, who are contemplating starting their own small business, or seek employment opportunities as managers in small business.